atrauzzi/laravel-drydock/readme.md

 ### Local Development

-The following ports are exposed:
+The following ports are exposed to the host:

  - Laravel, 8080
  - Postgres, 5432
+ - Redis, 6379
  - RabbitMQ Management, 8081
- - Redis, 6379
+ - Maildev, 8082

-This gives you the convenience of being able to run local GUI tools against the environment - I recommend DataGrip and Redis Desktop.
+This gives you the convenience of being able to run local GUI tools against the environment - I recommend PhpStorm, DataGrip and Redis Desktop.

+Port 8082 is running an email trap that will intercept all outbound emails and show them in a convenient interface.
+The project's default exception handler has also been slightly customized to render any exceptions to this email address.
+This should be helpful while developing commands and background jobs.

 #### Linux